karammi/NoteApp/README.md

 Developed unit tests for important functionalities.
-Setup base module using Hilt Dependency injection framework to provide test objects , such as inMemoryDatabase, MockWebServer using Mockk library mocked some dependencies
+Setup base module using Hilt Dependency injection framework to provide test objects , such as inMemoryDatabase using Mockk library mocked some dependencies

+## Alarm Manager
+Alarms give you a way to perform time-based operations outside the lifetime of your application.

 ## TODO
+- add splash screen to app
+- add animation to components, such as transition or showing components.

-- handle automated permission handler on ui test
+- handle automated permission handler on ui test.
-- Complete unit test, replace fake object instead of mock and other stubs
+- Complete unit test, replace fake object instead of mock and other stubs.
-- Complete scenario test,
+- Complete scenario test to show dialogs(date picker and time picker)
-- Handle sub breeds,
-- Refactor data classes